Table of Contents Hide

 Similarly, they don’t place many demands upon their children.
-There is rarely any guidance or expectation aimed at the children, and the parents seldom set rules—common characteristics of uninvolved parenting.
+There is rarely any guidance or expectation aimed at the children, and the parents seldom set rules.

 - A lack of emotional attachment to their children.

-- Do not set expectations or demands for behaviour.
+- Do not set expectations or demands for behavior.